RouchMacTavish/RDPNet/README.txt

 We achieve classification accuracy of 93.720% on CIFAR-10, 74.510% on CIFAR-100.
 RDPNet has a good performance compared with some classical networks (VGGs, Resnets, DenseNet-201) and some state-of-the-art lightweight networks (MobileNetV2, GhostNet).

+We provide a pre-trained model of RDPNet in the file named pre_train_model